Lee–Fendall House: American Civil War Union Army Hospital

-Robert and Mary Elizabeth (Lee) Fleming Family
+Robert and Mary Elizabeth (Lee) Fleming family

-Harriotte Cazenove never recovered the house after the war and in 1870, it was bought from the estate of Edmund Jennings Lee by Dr. Robert Fleming (1816-1871), who had married Mary Elizabeth Lee (1827–1903), eldest child of Colonel Richard Bland Lee II (1797–1875).
-Dr. Fleming died in 1871, and according to Mrs. James Lee Sheridan, Mrs. Fleming moved to Washington, D.C, and permitted her three sisters, Myra Gaines (Lee) Civalier I (Nov 9, 1841 - Dec 19, 1908), Evelina Prosser (Lee) Morgan (1832–1867), Julia Eustis Lee (1830-1910), and one brother, Robert Fleming Lee (1849-1913) to reside at the house.
+Harriotte Cazenove never recovered the house after the war and in 1870, it was bought from the estate of Edmund Jennings Lee by Dr. Robert Fleming, who had married Mary Elizabeth Lee, eldest child of Colonel Richard Bland Lee II.
+Dr. Fleming died in 1871, and according to Mrs. James Lee Sheridan, Mrs. Fleming moved to Washington, D.C, and permitted her three sisters, Myra Gaines (Lee) Civalier I, Evelina Prosser (Lee) Morgan, Julia Eustis Lee, and one brother, Robert Fleming Lee to reside at the house.

 In 1879, Mary Fleming described the house as having "large grounds with fine trees and shrubbery."

 After the Lees

-Robert F. and Mai (Greenwell) Downham Family
+Robert F. and Mai (Greenwell) Downham family

 Upon the death of Mrs. Fleming in 1902, the house was to be sold to settle her estate.
-However, Myra Lee Civalier II (Jan 1, 1872 - May 3, 1906) loved the house so much that she threatened to burn it down with herself in it if it were sold out of the Lee family.
+However, Myra Lee Civalier II loved the house so much that she threatened to burn it down with herself in it if it were sold out of the Lee family.
 As a result of her worrying, she was put into a hospital.
-In the meantime, Myra's mother, Myra Lee Civalier I, went to Myra's best friend, Mai R. Greenwell (1878-1959), and asked her to buy the house.
+In the meantime, Myra's mother, Myra Lee Civalier I, went to Myra's best friend, Mai R. Greenwell, and asked her to buy the house.
 At the time Greenwell, a singer and voice teacher, was content with the house she occupied and had no plans to purchase the Lee–Fendall House.
 However, a suitor was at the meeting, and upon hearing this, told Mai if she would marry him, he would buy the house for her.
-The suitor was Robert Forsyth Downham (1876-1956) who bought the house for $5,500 thus ending the Lee family's long ownership.
+The suitor was Robert Forsythe Downham, who bought the house for $5,500 thus ending the Lee family's long ownership.
 Between 1785 and 1903, the house had been lived in by 37 members of the Lee family.

 Robert Downham, an Alexandria haberdasher and liquor dealer, resided at Lee-Fendall with his family for the next 31 years.
 Robert Downham ran a saloon and along with his brother Henry continued his father's (Emanuel Ethelbert or E.E.
 Downham, twice Mayor of Alexandria) wholesale liquor business (whiskey, beer, and wine including the Belle Haven Rye brand).
 During Prohibition in Virginia he became a haberdasher.
 He was involved in the Friendship Fire Association, the Shriners, and the Knights Templar.
 He assisted in raising funds for the George Washington Masonic National Memorial.
 The museum archives contain many photos of the family enjoying the garden.
 In 1914, the Downhams hosted President Woodrow Wilson for a reception following that year's George Washington Birthday Parade.